omriattal/CorrectByConstructionProgramming/README.md

 6. Recursive procedures: rigorous derivation of sorting and search algorithms.
 7. Recursive types: linked lists and binary trees.

-_This repository includes the assignment of the course written in Dafny (Microsoft research language)._
+_This repository includes the assignment of the course written in Dafny or SPARK.

 ## The Assignments
 Assignment 1: